sandeepkavadi/pyloans/docs/quickstart.md

 To get the WAL, the average number of months to get back the principal amount lent to the customer, we call the property:

 !!!
-Example "*Example: Get the APR*"
+Example "*Example: Get the WAL*"

     ```python
     l1.org_wal  # original wal based on the original schedule of cashflows